Caves (New Zealand)

 Introduction

 New Zealand is known for its limestone or karst caves and cave systems.
 Many are known for their formations and glow-worms.
-This entry will give you information about well-known caves, how caves are formed and how they are significant to Māori.
+This entry will give you information about well-known caves, how they are formed and why they are significant to Māori.

 Well-known caves

-Here are some of the more well known caves in New Zealand:
+Here are some famous caves in New Zealand:

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg cave.
+You can leave out small words like ‘the’ and ‘of’ and just choose the main ones, eg caves.
 We can always change our keywords or add more if we need to.

 The New Zealand Speleological Society